ryu1013/accession_to_genbank_link/README.md

 ### Parameters:

-- `-i` or `--input`: Path to the input file containing the accession numbers.
+- `-i` or `--input`: Path to the input file containing the accession or assembly numbers.
 One number per line.
 - `-o` or `--output`: Path to the output file where the resulting HTTPS links will be saved (default: `results.tsv`).

 ## Example